MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 ## Word Clouds
 What words appeared the most in laureates pages?
 How does the word or words relate to the category in which the laureate was awarded?
-In this section, we used word clouds to show the most frequent words in each of the prize categories as well as in each community (which we obtained by implementing [Louvain Method](https://en.wikipedia.org/wiki/Louvain_method)).
+In this section, we used word clouds to show the most frequent words that characterize each of the prize categories as well as each of the communities (which we obtained by implementing [Louvain Method](https://en.wikipedia.org/wiki/Louvain_method)).

 ### Category Word Cloud
 Below you can find the word clouds for each category.